It's easy to gain weight and go into debt. Knowledge and self-discipline helps us to avoid developing unhealthy habits. Develop a plan and get going.

 1. Focus on the two or three behaviors that cause disruption, drive you crazy, whatever and SPELL out "what" the behavior "looks like" ("You walk by your brother and stick out your tongue").

-3. Cooperation means that you say "Sure, Mom!" when I ask you to take out the trash for the second time that day.
+2. Cooperation means that you say, "Sure, Mom!" wehn I asked you to take out the trash for the second time that day.

 Young children or children with impulsivity or other behaviors that "get in the way" may need the "reward" or "review" at the end of each day in order to get a better sense of how to improve their performance the next day AND to keep them motivated to work with you to help the family.

-AVOID overtalking this or they'll emotionally "drop out" and it won't be meaningful.
+AVOID overtalking this or they'll emotionally "bail out" and it won't be a meaningful lesson.